Hafetz & Associates $505K Data Breach Class Action Settlement

 Class members can claim one or more of the following:

-- Professional fees, such as attorneys, accountants, or credit repair services
+• Professional fees, such as those for attorneys, accountants or credit repair services

-- Pro rata cash payment: Class members can also claim a pro rata cash payment estimated at $50, from remaining settlement funds after claims and other fees and costs are paid.
-Final payment amount will be determined by the total number of claims filed.
+• Pro rata cash payment: Class members can also claim a pro rata cash payment estimated at $50 from remaining settlement funds after the settlement administrator pays claims and other fees and costs.
+The administrator will determine the final payment amount by the total number of valid claims.

 How to claim a class action rebate

-To receive a settlement payment, a claim form must be submitted by the Jan.
-22, 2026 deadline.
-Class members can file a claim online or print and mail the PDF claim form to the settlement administrator.
+To receive a settlement payment, class members must submit a claim form by the Jan.
+22, 2026, deadline.
+They can file a claim online or print and mail the PDF claim form to the settlement administrator.

 Settlement administrator's mailing address: Hafetz and Associates Data Incident Settlement Administrator, PO Box 25191, Santa Ana, CA 92799